2026 United States House of Representatives elections in Alabama: District 6

 The 6th district encompasses the central part of the state near Greater Birmingham, taking in the northeastern parts of the city of Birmingham and Jefferson County, as well as the surrounding suburbs.
 The incumbent is Republican Gary Palmer, who was re-elected with 70.3% of the vote in 2024.

+In the legislature-approved redistricted map, the only change to the 6th district was that half of Elmore County was ceded to the 2nd district.